uniba-swt/libbidib/test/physical/Readme.md

 ```

 For example, `./test-suite 1 500` switches all the points, 500 times in parallel, and
-`./test-suite 3 5 cargo_bayern` drives the cargo_bayern train along all the tracks, 5 times.
+`./test-suite 4 5 cargo_bayern` drives the train cargo_bayern along the tracks, 5 times.

-Before running test case 3, your train has to be placed on track segment `T1` facing anti-clockwise.
+```
+./testsuite <testCaseNumber> <repetition> [trainName]
+```

 The `trainName` has to be given as the third optional argument.
 See your configuration file for
 possible train names.

-```
-./testsuite <testCaseNumber> <repetition> [trainName]
-```

 The test case results are displayed in the terminal, but can be redirected
 to a file for archiving or later viewing: